tylerjaquish3/ffb/README.md

 1. On a scale from 1-10, how excited are you for fantasy football season approaching?
     - Why did you pick that number?
-2. How many championships would you say "XXXX" has won?
+2. How many championships would you guess "XXXX" has won?
-    - Why do you think he hasn't won more?
+    - Why do you think he hasn't won more than that?
 3. If you could pick a draft position for "XXXX" what would you pick?
-    - Do you think he would want that position or are you sabotaging him?
+    - Do you think he would want that position or are you trying to sabotage him?
 4. This may be a shot in the dark, how many points do you think "XXXX" scored last year?
 5. In a few weeks, we're going to vote on a new punishment for the league loser.
 Do you have any ideas?